Junko Enoshima: Other appearances

 Junko Enoshima appears in the Japanese manga adaptation of the series, written and illustrated by Touya Hajime and published by Enterbrain, as well as the spin-off Killer Killer.
 The series was published in the United States by Enterbrain USA.
 An additional manga series, published by Ichijinsha, was released solely in Japan.
-Junko is also the main protagonist of the light novel series Danganronpa/Zero, and a supporting character in Danganronpa Kirigiri.
-A Japanese musical and series of stage plays based on the series, sponsored by Kellogg's Cornflakes, cast actor Sayaka Kanda as Junko Enoshima, in addition to confirming her incestuous relationship with her sister Mukuro Ikusaba (whom Kanda also portrays) formerly only inferred in previous media, adapting the events of the first two games and the anime series and featuring Nobuyo Ōyama and TARAKO reprising their roles as Monokuma from the video game series.
+Junko is also the main protagonist of the light novel series Danganronpa/Zero.
+A Japanese series of stage plays based on the series, sponsored by Kellogg's Cornflakes, cast actor Sayaka Kanda as Junko Enoshima, adapting the events of the first two games and the anime series and featuring Nobuyo Ōyama and TARAKO reprising their roles as Monokuma from the video game series.

 Junko is depicted in the 2019 Spike Chunsoft game AI: The Somnium Files, in which protagonists Date and his A.I.
 Aiba discover an autograph left by Junko in the titular somnium, featuring a drawing of herself with two Monokuma robots.
 The game is additionally implied to be set in the same fictional universe as Danganronpa in the resulting conversation between the duo.

 Junko is included as a playable character in a 2020 crossover event of the NetEase horror game, Identity V, alongside her Monokuma form and fellow Danganronpa characters Makoto Naegi and Kyoko Kirigiri, where she (in either form) pursues the latter pair with a hammer, with the intent of executing them.